Skip to Main Content

 Westlaw provides the following:

-U.S. Political Transcripts includes oral testimony from congressional committee hearings among other transcripts, 1994-
+U.S. Political Transcripts includes oral testimony from congressional committee hearings among other transcripts, 1994 - present.

 Lexis provides the following: